RobinNaumann/appspace/README.md

 ##### Static Hosting

 You can host the appSpace on any static hosting provider.
-Just upload the files from the `dist` directory to the server and you're good to go.
+Just upload the content of the `docs` directory to the server and you're good to go.

 ##### Docker